imtripleq/XYZ_Clothing/README.md

 _Note: make sure the port is 4000.
 Otherwise, the fetch functions won't work_

+Once the server is running, we can run our React by using:

+> npm start

 ## Features

 ### Minimum Viable Product (Required)